Arnaz87/aulua/readme.md

 - Almost all of the standard library
 - Correct module loading, they are executed everytime they are `require`d
-- floats
-- the math library
 - the utf8 library
 - string comparison
 - table equality
 - full userdata equality
 - Varargs are not allowed in the main chunk
+- a few math functions

 # Incompatibilities with standard Lua

 The project is not finished yet, but these are the main incompatibilities I know will be present in the final version, obvious mistakes and missing features are not counted.

-- I intend to support Lua 5.4 string coercion style
+- As this is 5.4, the only incompatibility ith 5.3 are the string coercion rules, they are not built in the language but instead implemented by the string metamethods
 - require is an intrinsic and only accepts literal strings
 - \_ENV is not an upvalue but a local of the module scope (I don't know if it's even an incompatibility)
 - label safety is not checked by the compiler, that is one can jump to a label with uninitialized locals.
 Cobre is suposed to check though, but error messages may be a bit less pretty